Mennonite Central Committee Manitoba

 About Mennonite Central Committee Manitoba:

-Mennonite Central Committee Manitoba (MCC Manitoba) is a Christian charity that helps communities sustainably develop, provides disaster relief, and promotes justice and peace.
+Mennonite Central Committee Manitoba (MCC Manitoba) is a Christian charity that helps communities develop sustainably, provides disaster relief, and promotes justice and peace.
 It is one of the six provincial divisions of Mennonite Central Committee Canada (MCC Canada), which works with Mennonite Central Committee US to form MCC International (MCC).
 MCC Manitoba supports vulnerable people in Manitoba through Migration and Resettlement and other community development programs, as well as grants money to MCC Canada for use in international programming.

 My anchor